CAAPIM/Xamarin-MAS-Foundation/README.md

 These instructions are for **both iOS and Android developers**.

 ## Prerequisites
 This sample app was created using Visual Studio Community 2017 build 7.3.3.
-It was created for Android 4.4 and above, and iOS 9 and above.
+It is compatible with Android 4.4 and above, and iOS 9 and above.

 ### Quick Start with Sample App